 Most medical plans available through MNsure are categorized as four metals: bronze, silver, gold and platinum.
 (Catastrophic plans are also available to some people.)

-General Differences in the Metal Categories
+General Differences in the Metal Levels

 - Gold or platinum plans: these plans generally have higher monthly premiums but pay more of your costs when you need care.